AlexsLemonade/training-modules/virtual-setup/windows-instructions.md

 <img src="screenshots/slack-join-email.png" alt="Slack email confirmation" width = 300>

 After you login, you will see the Slack interface in the browser, but you probably want to open the app for ease of use and the complete feature set.
-In the upper left of the window, click on the words **Cancer Data Science** to open the menu, then select "Open the Slack App"
+In the upper left of the window, click on the words **Cancer Data Science** to open the menu, then select "Open the Slack App".
 Windows may ask `Did you mean to switch apps?`; say `Yes`.

 <img src="screenshots/slack-open-app.png" alt="Slack open app menu" width = 200>